Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 to the extent applicable, that:

-b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books except for the matters stated in paragraph 17(h)(vi) below on reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 (as amended)};
+b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books except for the matters stated in paragraph 19(h)(vi) and (vii) below on reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 (as amended);

 h) With respect to the other matters to be included in the Auditor's Report in accordance with rule 11 of the Companies (Audit and Auditors) Rules, 2014 (as amended), in our opinion and to the best of our information and according to the explanations given to us:

 i.
-The Company, as detailed in note 44 to the financial statements, has disclosed the impact of pending litigations on its financial position as at 31 March 2024.
+The Company, as detailed in Note 42 to the standalone financial statements, has disclosed the impact of pending litigations on its financial position as at 31 March 2025;

 c.
 Based on such audit procedures performed as considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the management representations under sub-clauses (a) and (b) above contain any material misstatement.

-v.
-The interim dividend declared by the Company during the year ended 31 March 2024 is in accordance with section 123 of the Act to the extent it applies to declaration of dividend.
-However, the said dividend is not paid on the date of this audit report.
-The final dividend paid by the Company during the year ended 31 March 2024 in respect of such dividend decleared for the previous year is in accordance with section 123 of the Act to the extent it applies to payment of dividend.
+a.
+The interim dividend paid by the Company during the year ended 31 March 2025 in respect of such dividend declared for the previous year is in accordance with section 123 of the Act to the extent it applies to payment of dividend; and

 vi.
-As stated in note 69 to the financial statements and based on our examination which included test checks, except for instances mentioned below, the Company, in respect of financial year commencing on 1 April 2023, has used an accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has been operated throughout the year for all relevant transactions recorded in the software.
-Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with other than the consequential impact of the exception given below
+As stated in Note 67 to the standalone financial statements and based on our examination which included test checks, except for the instances mentioned below, the Company (except for the Maintenance and Reclamation division of the Company), in respect of financial year commencing on 1 April 2024, has used an accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same have been operated throughout the year for all relevant transactions recorded in the software.
+Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with.
+Furthermore, except for instances mentioned below, the audit trail has been preserved by the Company as per the statutory requirements for record retention.

 Nature of exception noted